observablehq/framework/docs/reactivity.md

 const name = Generators.input(nameInput);
 ```

-Now when we reference `name` in another code block, it refers to the current value of the input element, and the code block runs each time the input changes.
+Now when we reference `name` in another code block or inline expression, it refers to the current value of the input element, and the code block runs each time the input changes.
 Try typing into the input field above.

 ```js echo
 name
 ```

-Implicit iteration of generators applies to inline expressions, too.

 Hello, ${name || "anonymous"}!